zotonic/zotonic/doc/developer-guide/translation.rst

 a module (remember: a Zotonic site is just a module!).

 In the ``translations/`` directory of the modules you can find the ``.po`` files containing the translations.
-They are marked with the their two letter language code.
+They are marked with the their language code.
 (Optionally you can name your file like: nl.foobar.po as Zotonic will only look at the part till the first '.' for the language code)::

+    mod_foo
-  translations/
+    └── translations/
     ├── nl.po
     ├── template
     │   └── mod_foo.pot
     └── tr.po
+    └── zh-hant.po

-Here you see that this module, ``mod_foo``, has been translated into Dutch (`nl`) and Turkish (`tr`).
+This shows that module ``mod_foo`` has been translated into Dutch (`nl`), Turkish (`tr`) and Chinese traditional script (`zh-hant`).

-The translations/ directory contains a subdirectory which contains ``mod_foo.pot``, which is the translation `template`, on which new translations will be based.

-The basis for these files (the translation `template`), is the ``.pot`` file which is located in the ``template/`` subdirectory of the translations directory.
-This ``.pot`` file is regenerated when you click on the ‘Generate .pot files’ button on the Translation page in the admin.
+The template for translation strings is located in a ``.pot`` file, in ``mod_foo/translations/template/mod_foo.pot``.
+This pot file is regenerated when you click on the ‘Generate .pot files’ button on the Translation page in the admin.
 Alternatively, from your Zotonic shell:

 .. code-block:: erlang